iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.adph.exposurenotifications___1.10.0/report.md

 > Great if it would work.
 I tested positive and want to alert others by using the app.
 When it asks me to verify the code sent to my phone, I can't because it never sends the code.
 I've tried over and over.<br> :date: __2020-12-01 18:35:17__

 > None<br> :date: __2020-11-25 00:11:08__

-> Up front everything is bluetooth, bluetooth, bluetooth.
-Then after install the app demands location, too.
-Good privacy policy, but I can't leave both bluetooth and location on at all times or my phone would have to stay on the charger 24/7.
-Maybe my fault for having an old phone.
-I'll leave it installed and just enable everything as the Austin e demands.<br> :date: __2020-11-18 21:28:03__